hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-vitalsign-heart-rate-summary.md

 1.  a subject ([Patient])
 1.  a time (indicating when the details were recorded)
 1.	a performer (detailing who has recorded the details)
-1.  a numeric result value and standard UCUM unit (applicable unit codes are defined in the ValueSet //TODO  )
+1.  a numeric result value and standard UCUM unit (/min)
     -   Note: A reason needs to be supplied in-case there is no numeric result value.